Inguinal Hernia

 What is an inguinal hernia?

-Weak spots can develop in the layer of muscle in your abdominal wall, resulting in the contents of your abdomen pushing through.
+Weak spots can develop in the layer of muscle, resulting in the contents of your abdomen, along with the inner layer, pushing through your abdominal wall.
 This produces a lump called a hernia.

 An inguinal hernia happens at the inguinal canal.
 This is a narrow passage in which blood vessels supplying your testicle pass through your abdominal wall.